burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 	}
 	```

-12. Namespace Search Rules in case of using nested namespace by example.
+12. Namespace Search Rules in case of using nested namespace, by example.
 Next example with a variable `i` was taken from ANSI ISO IEC 14882, C++2003, 3.4.1, (6) (page 30):
     ```cpp
     namespace A {
       namespace N {